eminorhan/silicon-menagerie/README.md

 * `y` can be one of `say`, `s`, `a`, `y`, `imagenet100`, `imagenet10`, `imagenet3`, or `imagenet1`
 * `z` can be one of `resnext50`, `vitb14`, `vitl16`, `vitb16`, `vits16`

 DINO models were trained with code from [this repository](https://github.com/eminorhan/dino), Mugs models were trained with code from [this repository](https://github.com/eminorhan/mugs), and the MAE models were trained with code from [this repository](https://github.com/eminorhan/mae).
+Training logs for all models can be found in the [`logs`](https://github.com/eminorhan/silicon-menagerie/tree/master/logs) folder.
 Please note that not all possible combinations are available at this time (see [here](https://huggingface.co/eminorhan) for a list of all available models).
 You will get an error if you try to load an unavailable model.

 Loading a pretrained model is then as easy as: